List of discontinued Volkswagen Group petrol engines: 4.2 V8 40v 220–265 kW

-4.2 V8 40v T 331-353kW (C5 RS6)
+4.2 V8 40v T 331–353 kW (C5 RS6)

-Based on the existing 4.2 V8 from the Audi C5 S6, this engine was tuned with the assistance of VW Group subsidiary Cosworth Technology (now MAHLE Powertrain), and featured two parallel turbochargers, known as 'biturbo', with two side-mounted intercoolers (SMICs).
+Based on the existing 4.2 V8 from the Audi C5 S6, this engine was tuned with the assistance of VW Group subsidiary Cosworth Technology (now MAHLE Powertrain), and featured two parallel turbochargers, known as biturbo, with two side-mounted intercoolers (SMICs).
 Enlarged and modified intake and exhaust ports on the new five valve cylinder heads, together with new induction and dual branch exhaust systems, a re-calibrated Motronic engine management system, revised cooling system, and decorative carbon fibre engine covers complete the upgrade.